getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 authors: ['mikeihbe']
 ---

-Bringing data residency to Sentry’s EU customers the hard way
+This is a story about a $3,000,000 dollar dropdown we built to bring Sentry customers EU data residency the hard way.

 ### TLDR; Shameless Plug